spinnylights/vulkan-notes/vulkan_notes.md

 linearly-tiled image?
 Well, if you think about it, you have no other choice if you want to access a host-mapped image through a pointer.
-As a side note, you should probably set `initialLayout` to `VK_IMAGE_LAYOUT_PREINITIALIZED` if you're doing this, as you'll see in the next section.
+As a side note, you should probably set `initialLayout` to `VK_IMAGE_LAYOUT_PREINITIALIZED` if you're writing to an image this way, as you'll see in the next section.

 ##### Initial layout